 I AM THANKFUL:

-for the husband who is on the sofa being a couch potato, because he is home with me and not out at the bars
+I am thankful for the husband who is on the sofa being a couch potato, because he is home with me and not out at the bars.

-for the teenager who is complaining about doing dishes because it means she is at home, not on the streets
+Let’s be thankful for the teenager who is complaining about doing dishes because it means she is at home, not on the streets.

-for the taxes I pay because it means I am employed
+I am thankful for the taxes I pay because it means I am employed.

-for the mess to clean after a party because it means I have been surrounded by friends
+Let’s be thankful for the mess to clean after a party because it means we have been surrounded by friends.

-for the clothes that fit a little too snug because it means I have enough to eat
+I am thankful for the clothes that fit a little too snug because it means I have enough to eat.

-for my shadow that watches me work because it means I am out in the sunshine
+We should all be thankful for our shadow that watches me work because it means I am out in the sunshine.

-for all the complaining I hear about the government because it means we have freedom of speech
+We should all be thankful for all the complaining we hear about the government because it means we have freedom of speech.

-for the parking spot I find at the far end of the parking lot because it means I am capable of walking and I have been blessed with transportation
+I am thankful for the parking spot I find at the far end of the parking lot because it means I am capable of walking and I have been blessed with transportation.

-for my huge heating bill because it means I am warm
+Let’s be thankful for our huge heating bill because it means we are warm.

-for the lady behind me in church who sings off key because it means I can hear
+Someone is thankful for the lady behind them in Church who sings off key because it means they can hear.

-for the pile of laundry and ironing because it means I have clothes to wear
+I am thankful for the pile of laundry and ironing because it means I have clothes to wear.

-for weariness and aching muscles at the end of the day because it means I have been capable of working hard
+We should all be thankful for weariness and aching muscles at the end of the day because it means we have been capable of working hard.

-for the alarm that goes off in the early morning hours because it means I am alive
+I am thankful for the alarm that goes off in the early morning hours because it means I am alive.

 Ras El Hanout Chicken